jaredpalmer/after.js/README.md

         <NavLink to="/">Home</NavLink>
         <NavLink to="/about">About</NavLink>
         <h1>About</h1>
-        {this.props.data ? this.props.data.stuff : 'Loading...'}
+        {this.props.stuff ? this.props.stuff : 'Loading...'}
       </div>
     );
   }